Aelto/tw3-random-encounters-reworked/docs/guides/third-party-creatures.md

     );

     // -------------------------------------------------------------------------
-    // This is how you do if a creature is from a DLC, otherwise the game will
+    // This is what to do if a creature originates from a DLC, otherwise the game will
     // crash when RER will try to spawn it because it doesn't exist. if(theGame.GetDLCManager().IsEP2Available() && theGame.GetDLCManager().IsEP2Enabled()){
       this.template_list.templates.PushBack(